lencap/vm/README.md

 It's similar to VirtualBox's own [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html), but limited to only those functions I find myself needing 99% of the time when I'm working with Linux VMs.
 In addition, it allows the automated provisioning of one or multiple VMs, like a poor-man and much more destitute Vagrant 😀

-Some things to keep in mind:
+Things to keep in mind:

 - Again, __only__ Linux VMs, and only on __macOS__
 - Still a work in progress, so expect to resolve some issues by manually hopping back on the VirtualBox GUI